kumuluz/kumuluzee/README.md

 If you have your project opened in an IDE (IntelliJ, Eclipse, ..) you can now start the app by running the above class.
-If however you are looking to run it from the terminal (as will be the case on a server) then you have one of two options; either run it directly from the class files in the `target` directory or build a fat ja.
+If however you are looking to run it from the terminal (as will be the case on a server) then you run it directly from the class files in the `target` directory.

 ### Run from the target directory